grioool/marketplace-automation/README.md

 18. Login page was made with CSS from design.
 19. Purchase, report, supply, user pages were made with CSS from design.
 20. Profile page was made with CSS from design.
-20. Information page was made with CSS from design.
+21. Information page was made with CSS from design.
+22. Spring Security was fixed.